mpsijm/emoji-keyboard/README.md

 ### Search

 You can search by official unicode name or by :shortname:.
-Pressing `enter` will select and type the first result.
+Pressing `enter` will select the first result.  `Escape` will close the window.
+Selected emojis are copied to the clipboard and optionally typed in to the active application.

 ### Hotkeys